cloudentity/pyron-docs/README.md

 #### Integration with Microservices

-* **Ingress for Zero Trust Network** - *Enterprise Feature* - Integration with Zero Trust networks and ability to inject the client/user identity & service identity fingerprints to enable transaction-based micro-segmentation
 * **API Request retries** - ability to configure failure conditions and count of the API request retries strategy
 * **Request failover** - the ability to failover the request to next health instance of the upstream microservice
 * **Circuit Breaker support** - support for the circuit breaker pattern, works in concert with request retries and request failover